janaagaard75/janaagaard75.github.io/drafts/readable-code.md

 [1]:https://martinfowler.com/bliki/TwoHardThings.html

-A key to writing readable code is to use unambigous names, so that when you read the code, you don't have to know the full context to understand it.
+A key to writing readable code is to use unambiguous names, so that when you read the code, you don't have to know the full context to understand it.
 A quick example is to always qualify IDs, so you never have a variable just named `id` - it's always `userId`, `noteId` etc.

-Bob Nystrom's excellent [Long names are long](http://journal.stuffwithstuff.com/2016/06/16/long-names-are-long/) article have some great point on what to look for when chosing a name and some good examples.
+Bob Nystrom's excellent [Long names are long](http://journal.stuffwithstuff.com/2016/06/16/long-names-are-long/) article have some great point on what to look for when choosing a name and some good examples.
 The only thing that I don't agree with is the angle the article takes, because in my experience variable names tend to be too short rather than too long.
 The principle in Bob's article still apply though, and it could just as well have been named *Short names are short*.

 ### Name Check List